alexlas73/greek-wildfire-detection-pipeline/README.md

 └── README.md
 ```

 > **Note on raw tweet text:** In accordance with the X Developer Agreement and Policy, full post text is not redistributed.
-The file `tweet_ids.txt` contains the post identifiers; the original text can be re-collected using the [Academic Research Product Track](https://developer.twitter.com/en/products/twitter-api/academic-research) or a compatible scraping tool.
+The file `tweet_ids.txt` contains the post identifiers; you can re-collect the original text using the [Academic Research Product Track](https://developer.twitter.com/en/products/twitter-api/academic-research) or a compatible scraping tool.

 ---